teddyballgm/TBR/tbr.md

 *Ranked by confidence of hitting 9/10, based on ratings profile.
 Key criteria: authorial control, satirical coherence, earned weirdness, productive distance from protagonist, economy of craft.*

-*Kindle pricing tracked via [eReaderIQ](https://www.ereaderiq.com) — prices current as of April 2026. 🔔 = alert set at threshold price.*
+*Kindle pricing tracked via [eReaderIQ](https://www.ereaderiq.com) — prices current as of May 2026. 🔔 = alert set at threshold price.*

 -----